Author: Boat Accessories Australia Date Posted: 4 January 2017

 Agency Name: Department of Planning & Infrastructure

-Life Jacket Requirements: One PFD (type 1, 2, or 3) required for all passengers in vessels under and over eight metres in protected waters.
-On semi-protected and unprotected waters a type 1 life jacket is required for each occupant of vessels under and over 8 metres.
+Life Jacket Requirements: One PFD (Level 50S+) is required for all passengers on vessels in protected waters and semi-protected.
+In unprotected waters, a Level 100+ life jacket is required for each occupant.

 Agency Name: Marine and Safety Tasmania